As an Amazon Associate, I earn from qualifying purchases.

 The problem with so many homemade granola bar recipes is that they are advertised as no-bake.
 Which is great from a time standpoint, but sucktastic in keeping them together and preventing epic meltdowns when they fall apart in your kiddo’s hands.

-Quick head’s up: if you’re looking for an oat-free version of this kind of bar, check out my Trail Mix Bars!
+Quick heads up: if you’re looking for an oat-free version of this kind of bar, check out my trail mix bars!
 They are truly a no-bake snack bar.

 The real secret to keeping granola bars from turning into oat dandruff is twofold.
 One, make sure you have the right ratio of “wet” to “dry ingredients”.
-Two, press the mixture together to compact everything.
-It’s really that easy.
+Two, REALLY press the mixture together to compact everything.
+It’s that easy!

 Pro Tips/Recipe Notes: